October 21, 2010

 The final phase of the project involves attention to the many details that impact the overall aesthetic.
 Object mounts are carefully painted to disappear, case fabric is brushed to remove marks made during object installation, and vitrines are wiped free of fingerprints.
 Conservators touch up gilding on frames, and books moved during the building work are returned to their shelves.
 Lighting fixtures are moved into their final positions, and light levels are set according to conservation guidelines.

 As the opening nears, the new guide to the furnishings, paintings, and sculpture in the West Room is reviewed and approved.
 The booklet will allow visitors to learn more about the room and its contents, including the newly reinstalled steel-lined vault in which Morgan kept his rare material and potential purchases.
 The original vault rug has been meticulously restored, cleaned, and reinstalled, along with a selection of rare books and art objects.
 An updated audioguide covering the restored building will further enrich the visitor's engagement with works on view as well as the architecture.
-The arrival of new cushions for benches in the East Room marks one of the final elements to fall into place.
+The new cushions for benches in the East Room are one of the final elements to fall into place.